QuyenHuynh/Employee-Time-Sheet/README.md

 # Employee-Time-Sheet
 Takes user input to add/create a new employee and stores it within Google Firebase.

-This program was created to further understand the Firebase and how to incorporate it into future projects as backend.
+This program was created to further understand Firebase and how to incorporate it into future projects as backend.

 Technologies used:
 * HTML